The Castle in the South

 The Castle in the South (Das Schloß im Süden) is a 1933 German comedy film directed by Géza von Bolváry and starring Liane Haid, Viktor de Kowa, and Paul Kemp.
-On a film shooting in the Adriatic, an actress falls for a film extra who turns out to be a Prince.
 A separate French-language version Château de rêve was also produced and released by UFA's French subsidiary.
-It was made at the Tempelhof Studios in Berlin while Location shooting took place in Dalmatia and at Rügen in Pomerania.
+It was made at the Tempelhof Studios in Berlin while location shooting took place in Dalmatia and at Rügen in Pomerania.
 The film's sets were designed by the art director Emil Hasler.

+Synopsis

+On a film shoot in the Adriatic, an actress falls for a film extra who turns out to be a Prince.